 6 Proven Natural Sleep Ingredients For High Performers

 Sleep: one of the keys to optimum performance in everyday life.
 Just like you, our team at Hyrbal burns the candle at both ends, so we know how tough it is to cope with the inability to fall asleep, stay asleep, and wake up refreshed and ready to tackle the day.
-No one likes laying awake at night, tossing and turning, or waking up anxious at 3am with our thoughts racing.
-Or worst of all: waking up in the morning and not feeling physically ready for what is certainly going to be an important day.
+No one likes laying awake at night, tossing and turning, or waking up anxious at 3am with thoughts racing.
+Or worst of all: waking up in the morning and not feeling physically ready for an important day.

-Sleeplessness is rough for everyone, but it is even rougher if you are a high performer who puts their everything into what they do, immersing yourself in the culture of spending long hours working, meeting deadlines, networking, balancing personal commitments and being steady on the move.
+Sleeplessness is tough on everyone, but it is even tougher if you are a high performer who puts their everything into what they do, immersing yourself in the culture of spending long hours working, meeting deadlines, networking, balancing personal commitments and being steady on the move.

 Like exercise and eating healthy food, sleep is critically important to our health.
 But if you've been having sleepless nights, we are here to help.
-Don’t reach for that Unisom or Tylenol PM, at least not without reading what natural ingredients can do for you.
-Here, we’d like to introduce you to five natural ingredients that can help you rest better, so you can wake feeling energized and ready to do what you do best: perform optimally every day.
+Don’t reach for that Unisom or Tylenol PM, at least not without reading what natural ingredients can do for you first.
+Here, we’d like to introduce you to several natural ingredients that can help you rest better, so you can wake feeling energized and ready to do what you do best: perform optimally every day.

 Tryptophan!
 If that word sounds vaguely familiar, it should.
 Maybe it was once on Jeopardy, maybe you read about it under a Snapple cap, or perhaps some wise-cracking 10-year-old brought it up one year at Thanksgiving (hint hint).
 That’s right: Tryptophan is most famously known for being the active ingredient in turkey that makes you feel sleepy after Thanksgiving dinner.
 It also is an essential plant- and animal-derived amino acid that cannot be naturally produced by your body, it must be obtained from diet or supplementation.
 When our bodies absorb L-tryptophan from food, it converts it into 5-HTP (more on that later) and then serotonin and melatonin.
 Serotonin in particular is perhaps the most critically important chemical that regulates wakefulness and sleep but there are no serotonin supplements or foods that contain it.
 That is because the way to increase serotonin by increasing the amount of L-tryptophan and 5-HTP and having your body convert it on its own.
 Fascinating, right?
 So get after that turkey (or that Hyrbal!).